cloud213/cloud213/README.md

 - 👋 Hi, I’m @cloud213
-- 👀 I’m interested in ... programing
+- 👀 I’m interested in ... coding.. unfortunately i'm new to everything..
-- 🌱 I’m currently learning ... programing self taught for now...
+- 🌱 I’m currently learning ... coding self taught for now...
-- 💞️ I’m looking to collaborate on ... anything that has to do with programing
+- 💞️ I’m looking to collaborate on ... anything that has to do with coding
 - 📫 How to reach me ... anything

 <!---